-(i) Petitioner Royer

-11. Petitioner Royer is a Costco Capital One Credit Card holder, which he applied for (and was accepted) approximately 4-5 years ago (i.e. in 2015).
-In order to fill out

-- 12. It is safe to say that his personal and private information has been compromised; - 13.
+- (i) Petitioner Royer - 11.
+Petitioner Royer is a Costco Capital One Credit Card holder, which he applied for (and was accepted) approximately 4-5 years ago (i.e. in 2015).
+In order to fill out the application form, he was required to furnish his personal, private, and sensitive information, including his SIN number; - 12.
+It is safe to say that his personal and private information has been compromised; - 13.
 Petitioner Royer had every reason to believe, and did indeed believe, that the Respondents would safeguard his personal and private information from any unauthorized access they failed in this duty; - 13.1 On August 14, 2019, Petitioner Royer received an email from Capital One informing him of the data theft and specifying the following: